dalibra/RECE/README.md

 ## Experiments Reproduction

-When running the code for the experiments, you can pass a +project_name={PNAME} +task_name{TNAME} option, in which case the intermediate validation metrics and the final test metrics will be reported to a ClearML server and could be later be viewed in a web interface, otherwise only the final test metrics will be printed to the terminal.
+When running the code for the experiments, you can pass a +project_name={PNAME} +task_name{TNAME} option, in which case the intermediate validation metrics and the final test metrics will be reported to a ClearML server and could be later viewed in a web interface, otherwise only the final test metrics will be printed to the terminal.

 ### Impact of different components on peak GPU memory when training SASRec with Cross-Entropy loss

-To generate the data used for the corresponding plot you should run the following command with the required parameter values:
+To generate the data used for the corresponding plot, you should run the following command with the required parameter values:

 ```bash
 python measure_ce_memory.py --bs={BS} --catalog={CATALOG_SIZE}